Is the Recorder a Woodwind Instrument of Pleasure or Ear-Assaulting Pain?

 Recorders from those sources are usually made of higher-quality plastics or wood, tuned, and more reliable than the ones found in big-box or dollar stores.

-In conclusion, the recorder can be seen as either something that is just annoying noise or something that makes beautiful music.
+In conclusion, the recorder is either something that is just annoying noise or something that makes beautiful music.
 With the proper playing techniques, it's actually not a torturous musical instrument as some people view it.